pranjalsuthar-555/pranjalsuthar-555/README.md

 psychology degree. no engineering background. built three production apps because the ideas couldn't wait for permission.

 I study why people want what they want — and then I build for it.
 The training is applied psychology.
-The practice is brand operations, systems architecture, and occasionally React when an idea needs to exist in the world before I have the credentials to justify building it.
+The practice is brand operations, systems architecture, and building things that need to exist.

 Right now: operations and content work for two Substack publications — [Home Abroad](https://homeabroadhq.substack.com) — building the infrastructure behind audience growth, editorial systems, and digital products for people constructing lives across borders.

 Separately: a personal aesthetic universe called **Angels in the Grey Zone.** Moral complexity as design material.
-The grey zone as the only honest address for any human being.
+The grey zone as the only address for any human being.
 Wings that broke and grew back stronger for having the memory of the cut.
-The moodboard exists.
-The thesis exists.
-The rest is being built with patience, stay tuned ;)
+Being built slowly.

 <br/>